How to Make a Budget

 Now it’s time to take a good hard look at your income, your expenses and your financial goals.
 Are you saving where you should or are there places you’re over spending?
 Can you cut back on grocery bills by buying off-brand items?
 Do you really need over 100 TV channels?
 How about that daily coffee drink that costs you close to $30 a week — maybe it’s time to kick that habit?
 Dig deep into your spending habits and cut back on the places that offer momentary satisfaction instead of helping you meet your long- and short-term goals.

 MONEY TIP: Want to adjust your spending habits to make sure you hit your goals?
 Try tracking every single penny you spend for a month (apart from those fixed expenses).
-From a pack of gum to dinner out with friends, write down every time money leaves your wallet.
+From a pack of gum to ordering takeout, write down every time money leaves your wallet.
 You might be shocked at how quickly little expenses can add up and tack on more time to reaching that end goal.

 Review and Follow